aduy2408/gymfixer/LLM.md

 EXTENDED -> CURLING -> CONTRACTED -> LOWERING -> EXTENDED
 ```

-Rep count increments when the user returns from `LOWERING` to `EXTENDED`.
+Rep count increments per arm when the arm has reached the contracted threshold
+and then returns to the extended threshold.
+The session-level bicep rep count is
+the max completed count across visible arms.

 Mid-range direction is inferred from angle deltas: